Business Email Compromise (BEC): Definition and Use in Compliance

 - Data theft: The attacker targets HR teams to extract W-2s or employee PII, which are then sold or used to file fraudulent tax returns.

+BEC works because it targets process, not technology.
+It exploits trust in email, gaps in payment verification procedures, and the psychological pressure of urgency.
 In 2019, Toyota's European subsidiary lost $37 million after an attacker impersonated a company executive and persuaded a finance employee to wire funds to a fraudulent account.
 No system was compromised.
 The wire followed a spoofed email that closely mimicked an internal domain.

 How is Business Email Compromise (BEC) used in practice?